Lab Closeout Policy

 Transporting Biological Materials

-Please refer to Appendix C for requirements and guidelines to be followed for transporting biological materials.
+Please refer to the Biological Materials Transport Policy below for requirements and guidelines to be followed for transporting biological materials.

 All radioactive material must be disposed of as radioactive waste through Hazardous Materials Management or transferred to another authorized user.
 If the radioactive material is to be transferred to an approved user at UF, ensure that the appropriate documentation is approved by the Radiation Control Department prior to the transfer.
 If the radioactive material is to be transferred to another licensee or returned to the manufacturer, make arrangements for the Radiation Control Department to pick up the material for shipment.